An Excellent Reputation

 A person with a cervical spine injury may have no feeling or movement immediately upon injury.
 Emergency personnel will immobilize the injured person and emergency room doctors will order X-rays, CT scans and/or MRIs.
 The patient will be given steroids to reduce swelling and surgery will be performed to repair bone fractures.
 Patients with severe injuries from C1 to C4 (possibly C5) are likely to be put on a ventilator that will breathe for them.

 The Importance Of Rehabilitation And Ongoing Nursing Care

 As with other spinal cord injury cases, rehabilitative therapy can help the injured person regain some functioning.
 For example, the diaphragm is affected by nerves at the C4 level.
 Persons with high cervical injuries — C1 to C4 — experience breathing difficulties and at least initially will be dependent upon a ventilator.
 With rehabilitative therapy, as many as 85 percent of people with C4 injuries, and around 60 percent of those with C3 injuries, can eventually breathe on their own.

 For those with complete cervical injuries, in-home nursing care will be critical to helping the injured person and the family cope with daily care.
 This is an expense few families can afford on their own.

-Our experience handling serious injuries, including spinal cord injuries, and our access to medical and investigative experts has contributed to our extensive track record of successful results for past clients.
+Our experience handling serious injuries, including spinal cord injuries, and our access to medical and investigative experts have contributed to our extensive track record of successful results for past clients.